mongabay/mongabay-conservationviz/readme.md

 ### Detailed steps for a data update/new strategy

-#### Data updates
+#### Import raw data
 1. Come up with an acronym for the new strategy.
-There are no rules here, but to date we have been using 3-letter acronymns, e.g. `fsc`, `pes`, etc.
+There are no rules here, but to date we have been using 3-letter acronymns, e.g. `fsc`, `pes`, etc. We'll call the new strategy `new` for the examples here.
+2. Create three new tabs in the Google data sheet (see URL above): a raw data sheet (Data_NEW), a lookup (lookup_new), and a flattened data sheet (flattened_data_new)
+3. Typically Mongabay will provide raw data in .ods format.
+Open this (Libre office, Open Office), and copy/paste or otherwise import into the raw data into Data_NEW, and the publications list into lookup_new
+4. Check this new data against the raw data and lookup tabs for older strategies, adding keys and matching column order where necessary
+5. Make sure countries are spelled consistently and listed in the main lookup; add new countries (and lat-lng values) where needed

+#### Create flattened data in the Google Sheet
-2. Use the Google sheet described above to create a new data sheet with the same structure and column names as an existing data sheet (see Data general section above).
-There are forumlas in the Google sheet that can help copy from a raw data sheet to a flattened data sheet.
+2. Use forumlas from previous strategies in the Google sheet that to help copy from the raw data tab (Data_NEW) to the flattened data tabl (flattened_data_new).
 Save this locally as `data.csv`
-3. Use the Google sheet to create a strategy-specific lookup to hold lookup values and details for this strategie's studies.
+3. Using previous strategies as an example, format the strategy-specific lookup to hold lookup values and details.
 Save this locally as `lookup_strategy.csv`
-4. Create a subdirectory in `data` using the new strategy acronym, and copy `data.csv` and `lookup_strategy.csv` into it
+4. Open the project in your favorite text editor, and in the project files, create a subdirectory in `data` using the new strategy acronym
+5. copy `data.csv` and `lookup_strategy.csv` into the new subdirectory

 #### Config updates
 1. Edit the file named `config.js`, adding entries everywhere you see strategy specific values.
 There are probably 10-15 of these in a section demarcated " Strategy-specific variables", with names like `fullscreen["cfm"]` and `articlelink['cfm']`.